EarthCubeGeochron/Sparrow/docs/whitepaper/sparrow-whitepaper.md

 ### Web server

-The Python-based web server primarily handles transfer from the database to the API.
+The Python-based web server implements a public API atop the **Sparrow** database.
 It manages authentication, filtering, and embargo, and provides a command-line management interface.
 This core is intentionally lightweight and simplistic, with most of the logic encapsulated in ~500 lines of Python code.
 Most of the application's structure is represented directly in the database,